Chavundaraya Basadi: Architecture

 Chavundaraya basadi along with Suparshwanath, Kattale and Chandragupta basadi is considered the most important for the architecture in Jain temple complex of Chandragiri Hill with Chavundaraya basadi as the finest and largest.
 This temple is built in Dravidian architecture and famous for its artistry.

 The temple houses a garbhagriha, pradakshinapatha, open sukansi, navaranga and mukhamandapa.
-Above the garbagriha is a dvitala vimana.
+Above the garbhagriha is a dvitala vimana.
 The garbhagriha houses an idol of Neminatha flanked by Chauri bearers and the one first floor of the vimana houses the image of Parshavanatha installed by Jinadeva in 985 CE.

 Chavundaraya basadi is a 68 × 36 ft two-story shrine with a shikhara built-in Dravidian style.
 This temple is the largest shrine in Shravanabelagola with ornamental niches with figures of yakshi and Jain monks in padmasan posture.
 The build Western Gangas style.
 The architecture of this temple was influenced by Chalukyan style in Aihole and Badami temple complex.
 The mulnayak of the temple is a black-coloured idol of Neminatha.
 The temple also houses an idol of Ambika seated under a mango tree with amra-lumbi (mango tree branch) in the right hand and citron in left.